-- 1. Completion of a CTC-approved Elementary Subject Matter program. - 2.
-Passage of the Multiple Subject CSET examination.
+- 1. Completion of a CTC-approved Elementary Subject Matter program. - Passage of the Multiple Subject CSET examination.
 This exam consists of three subtests: Literature and History; Mathematics and Science; and Physical Education, Visual and Performing Arts, and Human Development.
 You may take one, two or three subtests at any one sitting.
-For test descriptions, study materials, and practice tests see ctcexams.nesinc.com and select "CSET." - 3.
-Completion of a Subject Matter Competency Evaluation of Bachelor's Degree coursework from a regionally accredited institution of higher education.
-This evaluation is completed by CUI faculty. - The coursework must meet the 23 Domains of CSET Multiple Subject Subtests. - The coursework must have been completed with a grade of "C" or higher, "Pass", "Credit" or another designation deemed by the institution of higher education to be the equivalent to a grade of "C" or higher. - The coursework is degree-applicable to an Associate or higher degree and credit bearing. - Remedial or professional development coursework is not acceptable. - 4.
-Bachelors (or higher) Degree from a regionally accredited institution of higher education in Liberal Studies, Liberal Arts, Elementary Education - 5.
-An academic degree major that includes all content areas noted in Ed Code 44282 as follows: - 1. language studies 2. literature 3. mathematics 4. science 5. social studies 6. history 7. arts 8. physical education 9. human development - 6.
+For test descriptions, study materials, and practice tests see cceans.nesinc.com and select "CSET."

+- 3. Completion of a Subject Matter Competency Evaluation of Bachelor's Degree coursework from a regionally accredited institution of higher education.
+This evaluation is completed by Concordia faculty. - The coursework must meet the 23 Domains of CSET Multiple Subject Subtests. - The coursework must have been completed with a grade of "C" or higher, "Pass", "Credit" or another designation deemed by the institution of higher education to be the equivalent to a grade of "C" or higher. - The coursework is degree-applicable to an Associate or higher degree and credit bearing. - Remedial or professional development coursework is not acceptable. - 4.
+Bachelors (or higher) Degree from a regionally accredited institution of higher education in Liberal Studies, Liberal Arts, or Elementary Education - 5.
+An academic degree major that includes all content areas noted in Ed Code 44282 as follows: - 1. language studies - 2. literature - 3. mathematics - 4. science - 5. social studies - 6. history - 6.
 Combination of a Subject Matter Competency Evaluation of coursework AND CSET Subtests passed.